tonaljs/tonal/docs/ALL.md

 Create a function to get fifths distance from a given note.
-Suited for using with arrays of notes